-- Creation and maintenance of short-term cash flow forecasts, including by non-functional currency - Regular dialogue with the Company's operational bankers in each territory - Use of liquidity key performance indicators to measure the proportion of assets that can be liquidated within a specified time period of 20 working days
+- Creation and maintenance of short-term cash flow forecasts, including by non-functional currency. - Use of liquidity key performance indicators to measure the proportion of assets that can be liquidated within a specified time period of 20 working days.

 The Company considers that there are currently no material liquidity risks.